10 Best Plants Identifier Apps in 2025 (Free & Paid)

 Developed by scientists from the Technical University of Ilmenau and the Max Planck Institute for Biogeochemistry Jena, Flora Incognita is an app that lets you identify plants for free without ads.

-The app is available to use for free because it is part of a scientific research project that aims to improve nature conservation.
-Furthermore, it was awarded as an official project of the UN Decade of Biodiversity.
+This plant ID app is free to use since it is part of a scientific research project aiming to improve nature conservation.
+Flora Incognita was also awarded as an official project of the UN Decade of Biodiversity.
 As far as the accuracy goes, I have noticed that it is very accurate and gives promising results.
-It can provide details like taxonomy Scientific names, Common names and more.
+It can provide details like taxonomy Scientific names, Common names, and more.

 ProsCons